Are you looking for the best Substack alternatives to earn money from email subscriptions?

 Why Do You Need a Substack Alternative?

-Substack is a fairly new newsletter creation platform that was founded in 2018.
+Substack is a fairly new platform for writers and creators that was founded in 2018.
 It has gained popularity over a short time because of its simplicity and the ability to sell content online.

-With Substack, you can send paid newsletters and even create blog posts with your Substack domain.
-This platform is designed especially for writers, content creators, and bloggers.
+With Substack, you can publish blogs, videos, and podcasts and earn money through subscriptions.
+Therefore,t his platform is designed especially for writers, content creators, and bloggers.

 Also, it allows you to send newsletters for free but when you start monetizing them, it takes 10% of your revenue.
 You’ll also have to pay the transaction fee for your Stripe payments.
 This may not be profitable in the long run.